Thursday, April 18, 2024

 There are Five stocks (56%) showing as cheap by historical median dividend yield.
 They are Canadian Natural Resources (TSX-CNQ, NYSE-CNQ), Cenovus Energy Inc (TSX-CVE, NYSE-CVE), Mullen Group (TSX-MTL, OTC-MLLGF), Ovintiv Inc (TSX-OVV, OTC-OVV), and Suncor Energy (TSX-SU, NYSE-SU).
 There is no change from last month.

 I follow 26 Financial stocks under the categories of Banks (7), Financial Services (14), and Insurance (5).
-First National Financial Corp (TSX-FN, OTC-FNLIF) has been added to the Financial Services Sub-Index.

 I follow 7 Bank stocks.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.